 Richard was a senior manager within IT departments at Nottingham Trent University (and its predecessors) for 28 years, being involved in multi-million pound tendering exercises through to solving simple help desk queries.
 Since retiring he has become involved with the NHS, chairing his doctor’s Patient Participation Group and until recently on the Patient Reference Group of the Nottingham West Clinical Commissioning Group.
 He is also vice-chair of the governing body of Sunnyside Spencer Academy and chairs the Finance and Business Development Committee, complementing many years’ service as a trustee of The Nottingham Bluecoat School Foundation Trust, activities at St Barnabas Church, Chilwell including managing their Food Bank, and as a governor of the former Bluecoat School.
 To this vast experience, Richard adds skills in governance, strategic development and process management.

 Part of his vision for the school was to promote it as a specialist sports college using his love of sport as a means of raising academic achievement and promoting a healthy lifestyle to young people.
 John’s involvement in sport encompasses serving on the national Rugby Football Union Council for six years from 1995, just as the amateur game became professional.
-These days his sporting interest lies at the City Ground.
-As a lifelong Nottingham Forest supporter, his season ticket now provides the highs and lows he no longer experiences as a Head Teacher.

 He has served on the Diocesan Board of Education and is currently a member of the Southwell & Nottingham Educational Trust.